Before you book your next trip, here’s what you need to know.

 Claiming a refund from either your travel operator or your card provider may lead to a better outcome than claiming via your travel insurance, as you may be able to claim the full amount you paid without having to pay an insurance excess.
 You could also potentially recover losses for all party members on the booking.

 Before making a claim, make sure you follow the supplier’s refund and re-booking terms in the first instance.

 Before booking any new travel, check with your insurer to see what sort of cover you’d have if:

 As coronavirus is a known event, you may struggle to get coronavirus-related cancellation cover.
 But there are plenty of other things you’ll likely be covered for, such as:

 If you decide to get travel insurance, it makes sense to buy it as soon as you book your holiday.
 Because, as well as covering you while you’re away, travel insurance can also cover you for things that might go wrong before you travel, such as:

-If you’re planning 2 or more trips within a 12-month period, then annual or ‘multi-trip cover’ is usually cheaper.
-Although it depends on where you're travelling to and how long you’re going for, so compare the cost against single-trip cover before buying a policy.
+If you’re planning two or more trips within a 12-month period, you may want to consider whether annual or ‘multi-trip cover’ works out cheaper for you.
+This depends on where you're travelling to and how long you’re going for, so compare the cost against single-trip cover before buying a policy.